shl-shawn/ShapDA/README.md

-*Table 1: Unsupervised domain adaptation results for glucose in source fermentation using glucose as the substrate (SG) and target fermentation using complex sugar from waste as the substrate (CW).
-Here DeepCORAL-R is Deep Correlation Alignment for Regression, DANN-R is Domain Adversarial Neural Networks for Regression, and ShapFS is SHapley Additive exPlanations-based domain invariant feature selection method.*
+*Table 1: Unsupervised domain adaptation results for glucose in source fermentation using glucose as the substrate (SG) and target fermentation using complex sugar from waste as the substrate (CW).*

 ### Lactic acid prediction experiment results